Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Starting up the SDK
+# Start up the SDK on your host computer

 The SDK environment setup script must be run once in each new working terminal in which you cross-compile

 > ```bash
-> PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package
+> PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/SDK
-> PC $> source SDK/environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi
+> PC $> source environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi
 > ```

-The following checks allow to ensure that the environment is correctly setup:
+The following checks allow to ensure that the environment is correctly setup

 1. Check the target architecture